Colinton Parish Church: Colinton Cemetery

 A cemetery was added in the late 19th century, to the south of the historic graveyard.
 This area contains the village war memorial.
 A relatively rare Norwegian war grave lies in the southern section towards the centre.

-The war memorial standing in the centre of the small cemetery, was designed by Pilkington Jackson.
+The war memorial standing in the centre of the small cemetery, was designed by George Washington Browne.
+Charles D'Orville Pilkington Jackson cast the bronze tablet with 133 names.The Scotsman newspaper reported its unveiling on 23 March, 1923.
+Further names were added after the Second World War.